wmason1997/WM-Calendar-Application/README.md

 ## Credits ##
 The starter code was from the Develop folder that was housed in the Challenge folder within the week 05-Third-Party-APIs folder of the UCSD-VIRT-FSF-PT-09-2023-U-LOLC GitLab repository.
 User mvpache (Instructor Michael Pacheco) made the most recent updates to this GitLab repository.

 I had a tutoring session with Mila Hose on 11/05/2023.
 They helped me to write the event saving and retrieving with jQuery as opposed to Vanilla JS.
 They also helped me use template literals to target the specific time blocks with the relevant saved information.
+They also instructed me that, to be safe, I should move the dayDisplayEl and timeBlockEls variables inside the anonymous function, which I did.
+Thanks Mila!

 ## Screenshots ##
 ![Screenshot](./Assets/images/WM-Daily-Planner-Top.png)